 Of course, you could go the more traditional route of mono-black Devotion decks, cutting Shred-Freak for more Pack Rats, cutting the Marauders for Gray Merchant of Asphodels, and cutting the Necromancers for Demons.
 But I think the mono-Black Humans route is much more interesting, and it’s possible to run 4 Necromancer and 4 Demon in the deck.

 Also, Nykthos, Shrine to Nyx is simply too good not to run in a mono-colored deck.
 Three copies should do the trick.
-Here’s the revised list.
+Here’s the revised Underworld Herald deck list with these upgrades.

 3 Nykthos, Shrine to Nyx